 sqsManagedSseEnabled: true

-Setting sqsManagedSseEnabled to true encrypts messages at rest using SQS-owned keys.
-This requires no KMS configuration or key management, making it the simplest encryption option.
+Setting sqsManagedSseEnabled to true encrypts messages using SQS-owned keys.
+SQS handles key rotation and management automatically.
+This option provides encryption without additional KMS charges or key configuration.

 Encrypt messages with customer-managed KMS keys

-Organizations with strict compliance requirements can use customer-managed KMS keys for encryption, enabling audit trails and key rotation.
+Organizations with strict key policies use customer-managed KMS keys to control encryption, rotation, and audit trails.

 import * as pulumi from "@pulumi/pulumi";